 The library block

 slvnvdemo_covfilt_lib/protected division protects against division by zero.
-If you determine that your testing is not expected or intended to fully cover every instance of this block in this context, the block can be excluded from coverage results.
+If you determine that your testing is not expected or intended to fully cover every instance of this block in this context, you can exclude this block from the coverage results.

-This opens the Filter Editor section of the Coverage Results Explorer.
-Note that a new filter file, initially named
+This opens the Filter Editor pane of the Coverage Results Explorer.
+Note that the Coverage Results Explorer created a new filter file, initially named

-Untitled, has been created, and the filter rule for excluding all references to the library block has been added.
+Untitled, and added a filter rule that exlcudes all references to the library block.

-Specify a Name and Description for the new filter file.
-In the table, open the Rationale field for the new rule and enter text describing why this block is excluded, such as
+Specify a name and description for the new filter file by using the Name and Description fields.
+In the table, double-click the Rationale field for the new rule and enter text describing why this block is excluded, such as

-"division by zero protection".
-Click Apply when finished to save the filter file.
-A file dialog will prompt you to specify where to save this file.
+division by zero protection.
+Click Apply to save the filter file.
+A file dialog prompts you to specify where to save this file.

 tick in event-based temporal logic in Stateflow.

-slvnvdemo_covfilt/Mode Logic contains such a construct, you can apply the filter file
+slvnvdemo_covfilt/Mode Logic contains this construct, you can apply the filter file

 Filter_Tick.cvf to the model.

-To apply this existing filter file, right-click on the Applied filters node in the Coverage Results Explorer and select Load filter.
-In the file dialog that opens, select
+To apply this existing filter file, right-click the Applied filters node in the Coverage Results Explorer and select Load filter.
+In the file dialog, select